core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Revised general rules on protecting CoAP options.

-* A forward-proxy consumes a request when identified by the request URI.
+* A forward-proxy consumes a request when the request URI identifies the proxy itself.

 * Generalized authorization checks as acceptability checks.